-The elective deferral limit, which is the “regular” limit on contributions, rises to $19,000 for 2019.
+The elective deferral limit, which is the “regular” limit on employee contributions, rises to $19,500 for 2020.
 This is the most an employee can contribute to their employer-sponsored plans, such as the Thrift Savings Plan (TSP) under typical situations.
 Employer or government matching funds do not count towards that limit.

 There is an additional catch-up limit for those who are age 50 or older during the year.
-Those folks can contribute an additional $6,000 to their employer-sponsored plans, for a total contribution of $25,000.
-(Eeek!
-That’s a lot of money!)
+Those folks can contribute an additional $6,500 to their employer-sponsored plans, for a total contribution of $26,000.

 Individual Retirement Arrangements (IRA)s